-4just a tentative automatic insertion in English at the moment, not in this data the predicate said, whose tectogrammatical lemma is say.
+Each sentence is identified with a unique identifier in the technical root of the tree (the topmost node).
+This node does not reflect any part of the sentence.
+The topmost linguistically relevant tectogrammatical node (t-node) is the predicate said, whose tectogrammatical lemma is say.
 The internal structure of this node contains references to the analytical (dependency surface-syntax) tree of the same sentence, in which each token is represented by a node.
 The references point to all analytical nodes (a-nodes) that affect the meaning unit rendered by the given t-node.
 We distinguish two types of references pointing to the analytical layer: